Flank/flank-dashboard/metrics/coverage_converter/docs/02_coverage_converter_publishing.md

 - pub.dev publishing.

-Since we are using the GitHub Actions for building our projects, the GitHub Releases seems to be the most convenient way of publishing.
+Since we are using GitHub Actions for building our projects, GitHub Releases seems to be the most convenient way of publishing.
 Let's take a closer look at the GitHub Releases:

 ## GitHub Releases

-The GitHub provides an easy way of publishing the applications - GitHub Releases.
+GitHub provides an easy way of publishing the applications - GitHub Releases.
 It allows you to create a GitHub release and publish any files you want there.
 So, to publish a Coverage Converter CLI, we'll need to follow the next steps:

 1. Build the Coverage Converter tool.
 2. Create a new release.